aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/search-config.md

 Initialization MUST fail if the [version number](#version number) is not `1`.

-Initialization MUST fail if the keyring specified does not provide a persistent key;
+Initialization MUST fail if the keyring is not a Hierarchy Keyring.
-i.e. it needs to be a Hierarchy Keyring.

 Initialization MUST fail if at least one [standard beacon](beacons.md#standard-beacon) or [compound beacon](beacons.md#compound-beacon) is not provided.